kamillav/Art-Sphere/README.md

 An exciting feature is the location-based notifications 📍—users can receive real-time alerts when they are near an art piece they have saved in their personal galleries, enhancing their museum visits.

 ## 📌 Proposed Entities
-Initially, the application will focus on core entities such as Art Pieces 🖼️, Artists 👨‍🎨, Users 👥, Museums 🏛️, and Collections 📚.
-Each art piece will have attributes including ID, name/title, artist, image URL, creation year, and location.
-Artists will have their own detailed profiles linking back to their artworks.
-Museums will manage exhibition details and locations.
+Initially, the application will focus on core entities such as Art Pieces 🖼️, Creators (both Artists 👨‍🎨 and Companies 🏢), Museums 🏛️, and Users 👥.
+Each art piece will have attributes including ID, name/title, creator (whether an artist or a company), creation year, medium, type, department, and museum location.
+Creators will be managed through a unified system, where Artists will have additional profile details like begin date, end date, and nationality, while Companies will have their own information.
+Museums will manage their exhibition locations, addresses, and geographical coordinates.
 Users will be able to maintain personal collections of favorite or visited art pieces, enabling deeper interaction and engagement.
-Additional entities like Exhibitions 🎟️, Categories 📂, and Reviews 🌟 may evolve as the project progresses.
+As the project evolves, additional entities like Exhibitions 🎟️, Categories 📂, and Reviews 🌟 may be introduced to enrich the experience.

 ![image](https://github.com/user-attachments/assets/a55ecaa4-71e7-4f43-8a89-09785a88800d)